luapower/ui0/ui.md

 `transition_blend`               `'replace'`        blend function: `'replace'`, `'restart'`, `'wait'`
 -------------------------------- ------------------ ------------------------------------------------------------------

-Transition parameters can also be defined on a per attribute basis with `transition_<param>_<attr>`, eg. `transition_duration_opacity = 2`.
+Transition parameters can also be specified for each attribute with `transition_<param>_<attr>`, eg. `transition_duration_opacity = 2`.